foch/gwt-cometd/README.md

 Installation
 ------------

+Clone the repository and import the `gwt-cometd` project into your Eclipse workspace.
+Then add the `gwt-cometd` project to the build path of your GWT module.

 Add the following entry to the .gwt.xml file of your GWT module:

 	<inherits name="org.lutzmann.gwt.cometd.gwtcometd"/>

-Then add the latest gwt-cometd JAR to the classpath of your GWT module.

 Usage